-Students who are currently licensed as an EMT-I from the state of Illinois will have a portion of the clinical and field internship requirements modified by the faculty team and medical director.
+Students who are currently licensed as an AEMT (formerly EMT-I) from the state of Illinois will have a portion of the clinical and field internship requirements modified by the faculty team, PD, and MD.
 Credit will be given based on prior education, but the program will not cut any of the didactic curriculum required.
-Student will be placed into the next cohort beginning the program.
+Students will be placed in the next cohort beginning the program.